 Due to the short lifespan of the existing subway lighting, maintenance was an ongoing challenge for the Council’s street lighting team.
 Mark Williams, Street Lighting Supervisor explains, “The regular programme of works we had in motion to replace failing lamps was virtually a full time job for one of my team – in addition we were responding to a number of reactive call outs.
 I wanted to find a cost-effective LED upgrade solution that would not only save energy but significantly reduce our maintenance costs.”

-After a period of research and consultation, Williams and his team engaged Bristol-based specialist Connected Light to design and install a bespoke LED retrofit lighting solution.
+After a period of research and consultation, Williams and his team engaged Bristol-based specialist Lighting Services to design and install a bespoke LED retrofit lighting solution.
 As well as delivering the desired-for efficiencies, it was determined that this would also cause minimal disruption to the operation of the subways and surrounding roads.

 ‘Vastly improved illumination’